AN AFRICAN PERSPECTIVE

-As we are finding that most 2020 bookings are postponing to travel in 2021, it raises the obvious thought that availability in Africa may be more of a challenge than usual in 2021.
+As most of our 2020 bookings have postponed to travel in 2021, it raises the obvious thought that availability in Africa may be more of a challenge than usual in 2021.
 We would therefore suggest that anyone considering a trip to Africa in 2021 should be acting now.
 It may seem like holiday planning should be the last thing on your mind at the moment, but Africa needs your business now more than ever, and if you are sure you wish to travel in 2021 then we would recommend getting in contact with us as soon as possible.

 We are here to help all of our clients as much as is needed, so please talk to us if you have concerns.
 We hope that travel to Africa gets back to normal as soon as possible, but we will of course adapt as required.
 If your holiday looks like it may be affected, please consider postponing as your main option, with cancellation only an absolute last resort, as the knock on effects for conservation and communities in Africa are substantial.
 And if you are thinking about booking a new safari for 2021, be aware of possible availability difficulties created by 2020 postponements and make contact with your specialist as early as possible!